learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 end
 ```

-**Run your test suite with `rsepc` or `learn` to see what gems you'll be adding to your gem file.
+**Run your test suite with `rspec` or `learn` to see what gems you'll be adding to your gem file.
 Add the appropriate gems, specifying their version when necessary, to get the tests passing**.

 After getting all of your gems in your Gemfile, run `bundle install` from your terminal.
 This will install the listed gems for you.
 They won't show up in the directory, but they are in your system, and available.